 CASB Security Isn’t A Luxury—It’s A Necessity

 Cloud computing has exploded in business and education over the last decade.
 By next year, 83% of enterprise workloads will be in the cloud.
 That means everyone, from public schools and universities to health systems and corporate America, will be reaping the rewards of increased productivity and greater efficiency.

 At the same time, 66% of IT professionals say security is their biggest concern when it comes to implementing cloud computing.
 How can you balance the benefits of cloud computing with the need for security?
 A Cloud Access Security Broker (CASB) is the key.

 CASB Security: Where Did It Come From?

 What is CASB?
 The term “Cloud Access Security Broker” was coined by Gartner around 2013.
 The major catalyst to the CASB emergence was the explosive growth of cloud computing and the enormous amount of data being produced.
 Cloud computing is expected to reach $411 billion by 2020.
 Artificial intelligence, machine learning, Internet of Things, Software-as-a-Service and Infrastructure-as-a-service are all contributing to this growth and becoming an integral part of IT strategies across industries.

 IT departments quickly realized that keeping up with security was a challenge due to all the apps, devices, cloud providers and files their employees were using.
 Consider this: 2.5 quintillion bytes of data is being produced every day, that’s a one followed by 18 zeros!

 CASB security provides information technology security teams with a platform that unifies security measures across the cloud, providing visibility and control that most cloud app admin consoles lack.
 Detecting threats, managing multiple data streams and enforcing security measures becomes as simple as implementing one CASB security platform.

 What Types of CASB Security Are Available?

-In just a few short years, CASB security solutions have come a long way.
+In just a few short years, CASB architecture and solutions have come a long way.
 The original proxy-based CASB has gradually been replaced with Application Programming Interface (API) CASB technology.
 Which is best?
 Here’s brief summary of each.

 Proxy-Based CASB Security